Archery at the 2020 Summer Olympics – Mixed team: Competition format

 As with the other archery events, the mixed team was a recurve archery event, held under the World Archery-approved 70-meter distance and rules.
 16 teams of 2 archers (one man, one woman) each participate in the match play rounds.
 Competition begins with the ranking round, in which each archer shoots 72 arrows (these are the same ranking rounds used for the men's individual event and women's individual event).
 The combined scores from the ranking round are used to seed the teams into a single-elimination bracket (with only the top 16 teams advancing).
 Each match consists of four sets of 4 arrows, two per archer.
 The team with the highest score in the set – the total of the four arrows – receives two set points; if the teams are tied, each receives one set point.
 The first team to five set points wins the match.
 If the match is tied at 4–4 after 4 sets, a tie-breaker set is used with each archer on the team shooting one arrow; if the score of the tie-breaker set remains tied, the closest arrow to the center wins.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+This was a new event at the 2020 Games and therefore did not have an Olympic record.
+Prior to this competition, the existing world record was as follows.